lac-dcc/Benchmarks/README.md

-# A curated set of 210 benchmarks used in compilers.
+# A curated set of more than 200 benchmarks used in compilers.

 ![arnoldao](https://media.giphy.com/media/YkOJT3bnwp2Xm/giphy-downsized.gif)